What type of content do you primarily create?

 You can also use its ChatEmbed feature on the episode page to let listeners ask questions about your podcast episode and other content.

-Castmagic: Best for AI-powered content creation
+Castmagic: Best for AI-powered podcast content

 Short on time but big on ideas?
 Castmagic uses AI to help you squeeze the most out of your podcast audio.
 From podcast transcriptions and episode titles to speaker bios, time stamps, and show notes, their Magic Chat feature will take the heavy lifting of podcast content creation off your plate.